bachipeachy/Sudoku/README.md

 python setup.py py2app
 ```

-This creates a standalone `Sudoku by Bachi.app` in the `dist/` folder.
+This will create a standalone "Sudoku by Bachi.app" in the `dist/` folder.

 ## License